-Over 16,000 midsized and high-growth companies, as well as divisions of large enterprises, use NetSuite to run their business.
+Over 16,000 midsize and high-growth companies, as well as divisions of large enterprises, use NetSuite to run their business.
 NetSuiteâ€™s ERP software is also applicable to any industry type.
 Their customers range from insurance providers to retail restaurant chains to online retailers, demonstrating the flexibility of their solution.
-NetSuiteâ€™s diverse array of customers come from a variety of industries, such as: financial services, media/publishing, telecom, non-profit, manufacturing, retail, wholesale distribution, and more.
+NetSuiteâ€™s diverse array of customers come from a variety of industries, such as financial services, media/publishing, telecom, nonprofit, manufacturing, retail, wholesale distribution and more.

 Prudential, Jollibee, Guitar Center, Intuitive Surgical, Hamamatsu, Sara Lee, Fusion UV Systems Inc.

 NetSuite ERP integrates with existing web and CRM investments, providing a cloud financial management solution thatâ€™s woven into a companyâ€™s broader business systems.

 Additionally, you can easily scale into NetSuiteâ€™s other solutions by adding NetSuite CRM, Ecommerce, Professional Services Automation or global business management capabilities whenever your business finds the need for those solutions.
 NetSuite ERP delivers specific industry editions for wholesale distributors or manufacturers with multi-site production and inventory, software companies with complicated revenue recognition requirements, professional services organizations and more.

 NetSuite was founded in 1998 and has its headquarters in San Mateo, CA. Its nine offices span the globe, with locations in Europe, Canada, Australia and Asia.
 Gartner named NetSuite one of the top 10 fastest-growing financial management solutions, and they’ve received four CODiE Awards from the Software and Information Industry Association in the past two years.